leonmavr/gfx-v4/README.md

 A simple 2D graphics library in C for educational purposes.
 Originally written by [Prof Douglas Thain](https://www3.nd.edu/~dthain/courses/cse20211/fall2013/gfx/).

-The library has been modified by adding an implementation of Bresenham's line drawing algorithm, a linear time triangle rasterisation based on the latter algorithm, rotations/translations to be able to animate the drawn shapes, as well as adding a Makefile.
+The library has been modified to implement
+* Bresenham's line drawing algorithm
+* a couple of triangle fills
+* translations and rotations

+A Makefile was added as well.

+For the future I'm planning to implement
+* interpolate the colour of each triangle pixel from its vertices
+* Bresenham's circle drawing algorithm

 ## Folder structure
 Source code is found in src directory.
 The animation played when the project is compiled and run is found in `example.c`.